 I was really impressed with this eye palette.
 I imagined natural eye shadow wouldn't be very pigmented and that it wouldn't last throughout the day, but this stayed put until I washed it off at night.
 It was also super pigmented and had just as much shimmer as my UD favorite.
 When I asked the MUA what the shimmer component in natural products is, she explained that it's crushed mica.
 The more you know.

 Regular: It Cosmetics Bye Bye Under Eye Corrector ($29)

 These products work very similarly.
-I'm obsessed with It's offering—it hides every single imperfection and brightens my under-eye area like a champ.
+I'm obsessed with the offering from It Cosmetics—it hides every single imperfection and brightens my under-eye area like a champ.
 And truly, RMS's concealer performed nearly the same way.
 I was very impressed.

 Regular: Make Up For Ever Aqua XL Waterproof Eyeliner ($21)

 I'm not too picky about eyeliner.
 I used to be a big fan of pencils, then switched to liquid, then switched back to pencils, and now, I'm a big fan of kohl pencils that glide on easily.
 My usual pencil from MUFE always applies seamlessly and stays put, and I'm happy to report that Antonym's offering did just that.

 Natural: Kjær Weis Mascara ($38)

 Here's the thing: I'm super picky about mascaras.
 They have to extend my paltry, stick-straight lashes to heavenly lengths while also giving them incredible volume.
 To me, this can only be achieved with mascaras that have unnatural ingredients like factory-formulated waxes and petroleum.
 (But I'm open to natural suggestions that have blown you away!)
 Unfortunately, this mascara didn't give me the va-va-voom lashes that I'm used to, but it still gave flake-free length, which tells me it's possible to wear a natural mascara that performs well.